BerWang/web/01 Professional Development/README.md

 You will have already been assigned to a team by the module leader.
 You can see a list of your team members by clicking on the **Participants** link on the Moodle module page.
 Since all the worksheet tasks need to be completed as a team you will need to email everyone and agree which two lab sessions you will be attending.
 Do this as soon as possible after the first lecture.

 ## Project
 Read through the assignment brief and decide which project you will be working on, this choice will impact the work you carry out during this and subsequent weeks.
+Make sure you choose a **real client**, for some of the projects this is a named person but for the other projects you will need to choose someone (not one of the module staff though).

 ## Skills Audit
 Perform a detailed analysis of the problem you are going to solve and perform a Skills Audit on your team.
 There are a list of generic skills listed in the presentation which you will need to supplement with skills related to your choice of project.